Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-the tax advantage linked to the transfer of an insurance contract of more than 8 years to an RIP (doubling of the deductions related to detention) ceased on December 31, 2022.
+the tax advantage linked to the transfer of an insurance contract of more than 8 years to a PER (doubling of abatements related to detention) ceased on 31 December 2022.

-Transfer of the mandatory company PER to another PER
+Transfer from the mandatory company PER to another PER

-You can transfer the accumulated savings from the mandatory company PER to all other PERs.
+You can transfer the accumulated savings on the mandatory company PER to all other PERs.

-The transfer is possible when you no longer have the obligation to adhere to the plan (for example, the company leaves).
+The transfer is possible when you no longer have the obligation to join the plan (departure of the company for example).

-The transfer is free if you have held the product for at least 5 years.
+Transfer is free if you have owned the product for at least 5 years.

-If you have held the product for less than 5 years, you can be charged a transfer fee, up to a maximum of 1% of the accumulated savings.
+If you have held the product for less than 5 years, you may be charged a transfer fee, up to a limit of 1% of the accumulated savings.

-The transfer must take place within a maximum period of 3 months.
+The transfer must take place within a maximum of 3 months.

-In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact